odedia/pcf-on-azure-the-hard-way/README.md

   `az vm list`

-  This one is a bit ridicilous but the only way I found to ssh dynamically into the jumpbox (pull-request a bettwer way, please!):
+  This one is a bit ridicilous but the only way I found to ssh dynamically into the jumpbox (pull-request a better way, please!):

 ```
 ssh azureuser@`az vm list-ip-addresses \